 Judges' dueling decisions put access to a key abortion drug in jeopardy nationwide

-Federal judges issues seemingly contradictory decisions Friday night that could drastically impact access to a drug used in nearly all of the medication abortions in the U.S.
+Federal judges in two states issued contradictory decisions Friday evening that could drastically impact access to a drug used in nearly all medication abortions in the U.S.

-In Texas, U.S. District Judge Matthew Kacsmaryk ruled that the U.S. Food and Drug Administration improperly approved the drug mifepristone more than 20 years ago.
-He ordered to FDA to stay its approval and gave the government seven days to seek relief from an appeals court.
+In Texas, U.S. District Judge Matthew Kacsmaryk ruled that the Food and Drug Administration improperly approved the abortion pill mifepristone more than 20 years ago.
+A coalition of anti-abortion rights groups called the Alliance for Hippocratic Medicine sued the FDA last year.
+The judge issued a nationwide injunction pausing the FDA's approval, which is set to take effect in seven days.

-Kacsmaryk's decision won't just affect people living in states where abortion has become illegal or heavily restricted: because the case is in federal court, the judge has the ability to issue a nationwide ruling.

-The White House is reviewing the ruling, according to a White House official who was not authorized to speak publicly.
+Within hours of that decision, U.S. District Judge Thomas O. Rice issued a ruling in a separate case in Washington state.
+That lawsuit filed by a coalition of Democratic attorneys general in 17 states and the District of Columbia sought to block the FDA from pulling the drug from the market.

+Rice's decision blocks the FDA from "altering the status quo and rights as it relates to the availability of Mifepristone."

+Major medical groups say mifepristone, which is also used in miscarriage management, has a well-established safety record and have been calling for relaxing restrictions on its use for years.

-A coalition of abortion rights opponents filed the Texas lawsuit last year, saying the protocol was improperly approved by the FDA.
+In its lawsuit, the coalition of abortion rights opponents said the protocol was improperly approved by the FDA.
 The group had asked Kacsmaryk, who was appointed by President Trump and has longstanding ties to conservative religious groups, to overturn the approval.

-The decision comes three weeks after Kacsmaryk held a hearing in Amarillo in a courtroom that had room for only a few dozen members of the public and the press.
+The decision in that lawsuit comes three weeks after Kacsmaryk held a hearing in Amarillo in a courtroom that had room for only a few dozen members of the public and the press.
 No recording or public livestreaming was permitted.

-An appeal is expected to go to the U.S. Court of Appeals for the Fifth Circuit, which has a reputation for being a conservative jurisdiction.
-The case ultimately could end up before the U.S. Supreme Court.

 Nationwide implications